Overview

-The Registered Retirement Savings Plan is designed to help Canadians save for retirement.
+The Registered Retirement Savings Plan (RRSP) is designed to help Canadians save for retirement.
 The government allows eligible Canadians to contribute a certain amount each year.
-This amount is deducted from your income for tax purposes.
+Contributed amounts can be deducted from your income for tax purposes.
 Additionally, gains made within an RRSP are not taxable until the funds are withdrawn.

 There are two different things to keep track of when you add funds to your RRSP —

-- Unused contributions: The total amount of unused contributions that you have from previous years.
+- Unused contributions: the total amount of contributions made in previous years that have not yet been claimed as tax deduction.

 Find your RRSP deduction limit and unused contributions